DPDK/dpdk/doc/guides/prog_guide/intel_dpdk_xen_based_packet_switch_sol.rst

 *   Mbuf pool allocation:

-    To use a Xen switching solution, the Intel® DPDK application should use rte_mempool_gntalloc_create() to reserve mbuf pools during initialization.
+    To use a Xen switching solution, the DPDK application should use rte_mempool_gntalloc_create() to reserve mbuf pools during initialization.
     rte_mempool_gntalloc_create() creates a mempool with objects from memory allocated and managed via gntalloc/gntdev.

-    The Intel® DPDK now supports construction of mempools from allocated virtual memory through the rte_mempool_xmem_create() API.
+    The DPDK now supports construction of mempools from allocated virtual memory through the rte_mempool_xmem_create() API.

     This front end constructs mempools based on memory allocated through the xen_gntalloc driver. rte_mempool_gntalloc_create() allocates Grant pages, maps them to continuous virtual address space,